About SCCYP

 Who is Scotland's Commissioner?

-Tam Baillie became Scotland's second Commissioner in May 2009, after a selection process which included him being interviewed by children and young people.
-Although Tam was nominated by the Scottish Parliament for appointment by the Queen, the Commissioner for Children and Young People (Scotland) Act 2003, he is independent of both Parliament and the Scottish Government.
-Tam was appointed for a period of two years, with the possibility of a further one year period.
+Kathleen Marshall became Scotland's first Commissioner in April 2004, after a selection process which included her being interviewed by two groups of children and young people.
+Although Kathleen was nominated by the Scottish Parliament for appointment by the Queen, the Commissioner for Children and Young People (Scotland) Act 2003, she is independent of both Parliament and the Scottish Executive.

 What does Scotland's Commissioner do?